cardinalitypuzzles/cardboard/new-hunt-setup.md

 SLACK_BASE_URL=https://<your-slack-workspace>.slack.com
 ```

-You should be able to login to your Small Board deployment, create a new hunt, and start adding puzzles.
+You should now be able to login to your Small Board deployment, create a new hunt, and start adding puzzles.
 In case the hunt id of the newly created hunt is not `1`, update `ACTIVE_HUNT_ID` to the new hunt id (check the database).

 ### Giving a new user access to Small Board